Ken Dorsey

 Kenneth Simon Dorsey (born April 22, 1981) is an American professional football coach and former quarterback who is the passing game specialist for the Dallas Cowboys of the National Football League (NFL).
-Dorsey was most recently the offensive coordinator for the Cleveland Browns.
 He played college football for the Miami Hurricanes, where he won the national championship and the Maxwell Award in 2001.
 He was selected by the San Francisco 49ers in the seventh round of the 2003 NFL draft, later playing for the Cleveland Browns and the Toronto Argonauts of the Canadian Football League (CFL), before retiring in 2010.

 Dorsey became a coach in 2013, serving as the quarterbacks coach for the Carolina Panthers, after serving as a pro scout for the team from 2011 to 2012.
 He later became a coach with the Buffalo Bills, serving as their quarterbacks coach and eventually offensive coordinator.
 In 2024, Dorsey was hired as offensive coordinator for the Cleveland Browns.
 On February 10, 2025, the Dallas Cowboys hired Dorsey as passing game specialist.